 - Ghostwriting fees for a book could be charged hourly ($30 to $200), per word ($1 to $3) or per project ($5,000 to $100,000).
 More experienced ghostwriters tend to charge per project, with additional hourly fees if the project scope expands.
 Books for which the ghostwriter receives no credit are usually charged at a higher rate.

 Writing a book is a complex skill and ghostwriting is even more advanced, as the ghostwriter must meet the goals and expectations of another person, even assuming their voice and tone.
 Expect to pay a premium for an experienced ghostwriter, like the ones to which Lisa Tener provides referrals.
-Books of 120 pages typically run from $12,000 to $35,000 and books of 250-pages start around $18,000 to $65,000.
-If your budget is below $10,000, please do not ask us for a referral to a ghostwriter.
+Books of 120 pages typically run from $15,000 to $35,000 and books of 250-pages start around $25,000 to $65,000 and up into the six figure realm.
+If your budget is below $12,000 for ghostwriting a short book or $20,000 for ghostwriting a full-length book, please do not ask us for a referral to a ghostwriter.
 We can recommend an editor for that budget range.
 For a very modest budget, you may want to check elance.com.